-Luminaires & Poles
+o Luminaires & Poles

 The selection of lighting includes the specification of both a pole and luminaire.
-To achieve the desired aesthetic and engineering outcome, luminaires have the option to be combined with several different poles.
+The desired aesthetic and engineering outcomes can be achieved by combining luminaires with different poles.
 Acceptable combinations are described in this chapter.

 Energy Guidelines